 New York Institute of Technology College of Osteopathic Medicine

-In 2012, A-State approached NYIT with the idea of establishing an NYITCOM program at the A-State campus aimed at producing physicians in generalist specialties (family medicine, internal medicine, pediatrics, general surgery, emergency medicine, and obstetrics/gynecology), who would practice in the medically underserved areas of Arkansas and the Mississippi Delta region.
+In 2012, Arkansas State University (A-State) approached New York Institute of Technology with the idea of establishing a program in Arkansas on the A-State campus aimed at producing physicians in generalist specialties (family medicine, internal medicine, pediatrics, general surgery, emergency medicine, and obstetrics/gynecology), who would practice in the medically underserved areas of Arkansas and the Mississippi Delta region.
 NYITCOM developed the partnership as part of its overarching vision to advance patient-centered, population-based osteopathic health care through transformative education and illuminating research.
+In August 2016, NYITCOM-Arkansas welcomed its inaugural class of 115 students.

-NYITCOM offers medical education in Long Island (Old Westbury, N.Y.), a suburb of New York City, and in Jonesboro, Ark. (on the campus of Arkansas State University) in northeast Arkansas.
+NYITCOM offers medical education in Long Island (Old Westbury, NY), a suburb of New York City, and in Jonesboro, AR (on the campus of Arkansas State University) in northeast Arkansas.

 Type: Private, non-profit